Su Friedrich: The Ties That Bind

-The Ties That Bind is a documentary of Friedrich's mother, who was born in Ulm in Germany and grew up with the Third Reich.
-The film centered narrative by mother about her personal history in Germany, rise of Nazism, life during the war, and the day when the war was over, in form of an interview by a daughter/director.
-Mother's voice is illustrated by various imagery, including Friedrich's travel to Germany, scene of anti-nuclear demo in New York, as well as the mother's personal moving images.
-As the title of The Ties That Bind suggests, this film depicts the ties that lie between the past and present, between mother and daughter.
+The Ties That Bind is an experimental documentary about the filmmaker’s mother, who was born and lived in southern Germany from 1920-1950.
+Through a mixture of personal anecdote and social history, she describes the rise of Nazism, the war years, and the Allied occupation, during which she met her future husband, an American soldier.
+As the title of the film suggests, it depicts the ties that lie between the past and present, between mother and daughter.

 Damned If You Don’t

-Damned If You Don’t is the film about Catholicism and lesbianism, particularly the sexuality of nuns.
+Damned If You Don’t is about Catholicism and lesbianism, particularly the sexuality of nuns.
 The narrative in the film has three layers in its structure; a young woman seducing a young nun; adaptation of Powell and Pressburger's film, Black Narcissus (1947) that is about a nun in the convent in Himalayas; reading of Judith C. Brown's Immodest Acts: The Life of a Lesbian Nun in Renaissance Italy.
 By exploiting the layered narratives, Damned If You Don’t reveals a common assumption in melodrama that all desire is heterosexual, and shows a new direction of depiction of female desire, pleasure and sexuality.